 Quick Tip

-How to cook Corned Beef and Cabbage
+How to Cook Corned Beef and Cabbage

 Corned Beef and Cabbage is truly one of the easiest one pot meals you’re ever make!
 Here’s all you have to do:

-• Braise corned beef.
+- Braise corned beef.

-Preheat oven to 350 degrees.
+Preheat oven to 350 degrees. - Remove beef; cook vegetables.

-Remove meat from liquid and set aside, leaving cooking liquid and spices in the pan.
+Remove meat from liquid and set in a shallow baking dish, leaving cooking liquid and spices in the pan.
 Add the potatoes and carrots.
 Cover, bring to a boil and cook for 10 minutes.
-Add the cabbage wedges and cook for an additional 20 minutes or until the vegetables are done.
+Add the cabbage wedges and cook for an additional 20 minutes or until the vegetables are done. - Finish beef in oven, let rest.

 While the vegetables are cooking, spread the Dijon mustard on the fat side of the meat.
-Mix together the brown sugar and cloves and sprinkle over the top, pressing down to adhere to the mustard.
-Place beef in a shallow baking pan and bake for 20 minutes or until top is nicely glazed.
+In a small bowl, mix together the brown sugar and cloves and sprinkle over the top, pressing down to adhere to the mustard.
+Place beef in a shallow baking pan and bake for 20 minutes or until the top is nicely glazed.
+Remove from oven, place on a cutting board, and let the meat rest for 5 minutes. - Slice beef and serve.

 Like slicing any beef, cut corned beef across the grain.
 The “grain” are those lines in the meat that all run in one direction – cut across those lines.